 generally, how transboundary negotiations pertaining to major water infrastructure projects function.

-specifically, how efforts to reintroduce anadromous fish to the Upper Columbia Basin could proceed in the upcoming renegotiation of the Columbia River Treaty (CRT).
+specifically, how efforts to reintroduce anadromous fish to the Upper Columbia Basin could proceed in the ongoing renegotiation of the Columbia River Treaty (CRT).

 Since I first began studying the Columbia Basin and the CRT, I've been fortunate to attend a number of related events including: